 Step up your oral hygiene habits — in terms of diligence, not What do we mean?
 Brush your teeth more often, but not too hard.
 Floss regularly between and around each and every tooth.
 The goal of brushing and flossing is to remove any bacteria accumulating around and on your gums.
 Keep in mind that your gums are soft tissues.
 Brush them thoroughly, but gently.

 If periodontitis is left untreated, it will eventually destroy gum tissue, teeth material and root tissue.
 Periodontitis will, if not treated effectively, cause loose teeth and even tooth loss.
-Deep cleanings can eliminate periodontitis and the risk of those problems and a spreading infection.
-It’s an essential and effective treatment, and one whose painful and sensitive after-effects can be controlled easily by following the instructions from a dentist near you.
+Deep cleanings can eliminate periodontitis and the risk of those problems and spreading infection.
+It’s an essential and effective treatment and one whose painful and sensitive after-effects can be controlled easily by following the instructions from a dentist near you.